lowercasename/homepage/src/blog/2022-05-04-undocumented-bin-collection-api.md

 JSON, and then pull the date and collection type out of the first collection in the list (the one with the index 0).

-To get the collection time, I used `dateutil.parser.parser`, which will try and turn a string into a Python date object.
+To get the collection time, I used `dateutil.parser.parse()`, which will try and turn a string into a Python date object.
 In this case, the date was well formatted, so the parser had no trouble.
 I only needed the date section of the date, not the time, so I added `.date()` at the end.